RynLyna/Pearl-Harbor/README.md

 - It should show like this as you left-clicked.
 Now click on the "Raw" button
 ![ganku_download_raw_button](./misc/Tutorials/how_to_download/Step_2_download.png)

 - Right Click then select "Save Page As..".
-Now choose your local path file to save :))
+Now choose your local path file to save this bot :))
 ![save_page_as_gbot](./misc/Tutorials/how_to_download/Step_3_download.png)